 Windows is one of the versions of Microsoft’s operating system, after Windows XP.
-This LIS training document is meant to help point you to the training resources that are offered.
-Contact the Technology Help Desk at x1000 or email@example.com with questions.
+This ITS training document is meant to help point you to the training resources that are offered.
+Contact the Technology Help Desk at x1000 or [email protected] with questions.

 Beginning June of 2008, Windows Vista upgrades have been gradually phased in during normal computer replacement cycles.
 Windows Vista has now replaced Windows XP on all office computers.